jlangch/venice/doc/readme/multi-methods-and-protocols.md

 ## Multimethods

-Multimethods are a powerful mechanism for runtime polymorphism.
+A *multimethod* is a special kind of function.
+Instead of a function body, it has a dispatch function, which takes the arguments to the function and routes to the specific function responsible for the arguments.
+Thus *multimethods* are a powerful mechanism for runtime polymorphism, they can dispatch on any argument or combination of arguments.

 `defmulti` creates a new multimethod with the associated dispatch function.